Help us promote it!

 Candidates should submit to the chair of the jury:

-- A 400/500-word abstract of their thesis in English, which should include:
+- A 400/500-word abstract of their thesis in English, using this template file and including:

 – Theoretical context and scope of the research